 How large is the waitlist?Click to Open

 The waitlist is not ranked.
-If the University asks us to make offers of admission to our waitlisted engineering candidates, we look carefully at those who have told us that they want to remain on our waitlist.
+If the University asks us to make offers of admission to our waitlisted engineering candidates, we look carefully at the candidates who have told us that they want to remain on our waitlist.
 We use initial reviews of applications and continued student interest to determine which students we will select from the waitlist.

 May I visit campus and meet with someone?Click to Open